Types of mattresses explained

 Various manufacturers are using gel materials in their mattresses.
 Gel foam mattresses typically combine memory foam with gel to help keep the sleeping surface cooler.
 Gel-infused memory foam involves mixing tiny gel particles or beads into the memory foam.

-Some mattresses contain a gel grid layer allowing the mattress to better conform to the shape of the body.
+Some mattresses contain a gel grid layer, allowing the mattress to better conform to body shape.
 The gel provides good support and pressure relief.
-It also has an open cell design allowing for better airflow and a cooler night’s sleep.
+It also has an open-cell design, allowing for better airflow and a cooler night’s sleep.

 Pros